Autism parenting wasn’t the path I expected, but it became the story that changed my life — and inspired the books and resources I create today.

 It wasn’t until our family moved across the country to Georgia that everything finally began to make sense.
 At the Marcus Autism Center, my son was diagnosed with autism.

-Today, autism impacts our family every single day.
+Today, as parents of four autistic children, the impact of autism is part of our everyday life.
 Through years of experience, research, therapy, trial-and-error, and plenty of hard-earned lessons, I’ve discovered practical ways to make life feel a little less overwhelming for both my children and myself.

 I’m passionate about encouraging other parents who may feel lost, exhausted, or uncertain after an autism diagnosis.
 I understand firsthand how isolating the journey can feel — especially in the beginning.

-Through my children’s books, resources, and online community, I hope to help families better understand autism while also helping autistic children see just how wonderful, capable, and deeply loved they truly are.
+Through my children’s books, resources, and online community, I hope to help families better understand autism while reminding autistic children that they are wonderfully made, deeply loved, and capable of accomplishing amazing things.

 Whether you’re looking for encouragement, children’s books, or practical autism resources,